Natural Retreats John O’ Groats

 Enjoy a coastal walk to the lighthouse and impressive Sea Stacks of Duncansby Head.
 There is a good path from the door which climaxes in a clifftop view of the stacks.
 It’s ideal for wildlife watching – look out for seals in the bay (we counted over 30).

 If you’re feeling adventurous, take a RIB boat ride around the cliffs and coves of this wild coastline.
-You can book a trip at the Storehouse on-site (summer only).

 Day trip to Orkney